MobilityWorks

 No results found.
 Please try modifying your search.

-Carol grew up in Morganton as did I. We have a son, Travis and two wonderful grandchildren, Lawson who is 12 years old and Alison who is 9.
-Carol and I loves spending time with them, camping and hiking and sitting around the fire pit making s’mores with them.
+Carol grew up in Morganton as did I. We have a son, Travis and two wonderful grandchildren, Lawson who is 19 years old and Alison who is 16.
+Carol and I love spending time with them, camping, hiking and going on vacation.
 Basically, anything outdoors.
 But now with kidney disease, Carol is unable to be as active and she desperately misses those special moments.
 Carol is a kind and generous person who is always helping others.
 This time she needs your help.

 If Carol does not receive a new kidney soon, she will have to start dialysis.
-The longer Carol waits, the more the medical bills pile up, many of which are not covered by insurance.
-Some of those costs include travel to and from the medical center, co-pays for the many doctors’ fees and lab work, and anti-rejection medications once she receives her new kidney.
-The medicine alone will cost more than $2000 a month out-of-pocket for several months.
-She will have to continue to take many of these costly immunosuppressants for the rest of her life.
+The medical cost for co-pays and for the many doctors’ fees, lab work and anti-rejection medications once she receives her new kidney are great.
+She needs to take immunosuppressants for the rest of her life.
 Carol’s family is very committed to helping her with this struggle but she needs your help too.

-To help with the financial burden of Carol’s uninsured expenses, a fundraising campaign in her honor has been established with Help Hope Live, a trusted nonprofit organization that has been providing community-based fundraising guidance to patients and their families for more than 30 years.
-All donations are tax-deductible to the full extent allowed by law, are held by Help Hope Live in the South-Atlantic Kidney Transplant Fund, and are administered by Help Hope Live for transplant-related expenses only.
+To help with the financial burden of Carol’s uninsured expenses, a fundraising campaign in her honor has been established with Help Hope Live, a trusted nonprofit organization that has been providing community-based fundraising guidance to patients and their families for 40 years.
+All donations are tax-deductible to the full extent allowed by law, are held by Help Hope Live in the South-Atlantic Kidney Transplant Fund, and administered by Help Hope Live for transplant-related expenses only.
 Please consider a contribution.

 Carol’s older brother Randy was only 50 years old when he was diagnosed with the same disease.
 He died two years later.
-We pray for a very different outcome for Carol where she is healthy again, camping, hiking and making s’mores again.
+We pray for a very different outcome for Carol where she is healthy again, camping, hiking and enjoying time with her family.
 Please know that any and all donations are greatly appreciated.
 Thank you for your prayers, support and generosity.

 Sincerely,